Ferhatmedtahar/Pardy/notes.md

 `there is something cool and so powerful we can do which is that grid layout  SHELL `

 # server side feching data

+data managment :there are alot of benefits when we use server component to fetch data , one of them is that the server components have direct access to resources and enhance security , and more effciency

+- when we use server componets for data managment like fetching (getting), Mutating(updating, creating , deleting ) we need to revalidate the cache

+- we get also scoped data fetching , not like normal we would fetch on global and pass as prop

+- Streaming and Suspense Integration , incremental delivery

+-- async server components , caching
+import "server-only";